What you need to do

 - Exclusion: People should be kept away from areas of excavator operation by the provision of suitable barriers.
 Most excavator related deaths involve a person working in the vicinity of the excavator rather than the driver.
 Bunting or fencing can be used to create and maintain a pedestrian exclusion area.

 - Clearance: When slewing in a confined area the selection of plant with minimal tail swing is preferred.
 Clearance of over 0.5m needs to be maintained between any part of the machine, particularly the ballast weight, and the nearest obstruction.

 - Visibility: Excavators with the best view around them directly from the driver position should be selected.
 Excavators should be equipped with adequate visibility aids to ensure drivers can see areas where people may be at risk from the operation of the machine.

-- Signaller: A signaller should be provided in a safe position to direct excavator operation and any pedestrian movements.
+- Plant and vehicle marshaller: A Plant and vehicle marshaller should be provided in a safe position to direct excavator operation and any pedestrian movements.

 - Bucket attachment: Quick hitches can be used to secure buckets to the excavator arm.
 Check that you are able to implement and manage any quick hitch used.
 A number of deaths have occurred in recent years when the bucket has fallen from the machine.

 There are three categories of worker who must be trained and competent regarding the excavator hazards and precautions:

 - Drivers: should be trained, competent and authorised to operate the specific excavator.
 Training certificates from recognised schemes help demonstrate competence and certificates should be checked for validity;